Introduction to qFALL

 }

 As the FDH signature scheme is stateful and requires storage, the signature scheme must also be serializable.
-As the combination of
+A serialization looks as follows:

 use qfall_math::{integer::MatZ, integer_mod_q::MatZq, rational::MatQ};